 Eligibility for Scholarships

-SEFS Scholarship applicants must have declared the ESRM major and completed at least 30 credits (BSE students should apply directly to WPPF)
+Declared in the ESRM major and completed at least 30 college credits (BSE students should apply directly to WPPF)

 The minimum cumulative GPA is 3.0